circleci/circleci-docs/jekyll/_cci2/executor-types.md

 order: 7
 ---

-Executor defines an underlying technology to be used for running your build.
-Currently we provide two options:
+An executor defines an underlying technology to run your build.
+Currently, we provide two options: `docker` and `machine`.
- * `docker`
- * `machine`

-Each of them has different abilities and some specifics.
-Here's a basic comparison:
+Like any set of choices, there are tradeoffs to using one over the other.
+Here’s a basic comparison:

  Executor | `docker` | `machine`
 ----------|----------|----------